CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 Darren Grant — Founder, Probiotic.ie

 Authorised Irish distributor of CDS22-formula and specialist in Irish and EU probiotic supply, regulatory context, and clinical evidence.
-Probiotic.ie delivers CDS22-formula nationwide across Ireland with cold-chain logistics to preserve strain viability.
+Probiotic.ie stores CDS22-formula refrigerated and dispatches it on a tracked next-day service across Ireland.

 Legal Disclaimer and Brand Transparency Previously marketed as Vivomixx® (owned by Mendes SA) until 2025 and VSL#3® (owned by Actial Srl) prior to that.
 No affiliation to these brands exists.
 VSL#3® is a registered trademark of Actial Srl.
 Vivomixx® is a registered trademark of Mendes SA.
 EOS2021 S.r.l., Actial S.r.l. and Mendes SA are independent companies and are not affiliated with each other.
 This page is produced by Probiotic.ie for public education and does not constitute medical advice.
 For clinical decisions, consult a qualified healthcare professional.
 Probiotic.ie operates under Irish and EU food supplement regulations (FSAI/HPRA).